-Solely by virtue of appointment as Dealer, as applicable, on this Programme, none of the Dealers nor any of their respective affiliates will be a manufacturer for the purpose of EU Delegated Directive 2017/593 and/or the FCA Handbook Product Intervention and Product Governance Sourcebook, as applicable.
+Solely by virtue of appointment as Dealer, as applicable, on this Programme, none of the Dealers nor any of their respective affiliates will be a manufacturer for the purpose of EU Delegated Directive 2017/593 (the "EU MiFID Product Governance Rules") and/or the FCA Handbook Product Intervention and Product Governance Sourcebook (the "UK MiFIR Product Governance Rules"), as applicable.

-Potential investors should note the statements on pages 97-107 regarding the tax treatment in Spain of income obtained in respect of the Notes and the disclosure requirements imposed by the Spanish tax legislation in relation to the Notes.
+Potential investors should note the statements on pages 96-104 regarding the tax treatment in Spain of income obtained in respect of the Notes and the disclosure requirements imposed by the Spanish tax legislation in relation to the Notes.
 In particular, payments on the Notes may be subject to Spanish withholding tax if certain information is not received by the Issuer in a timely manner.

 Dealers

+BANCA MARCH

-BANCA MARCH BANCO SABADELL
+BANCO SABADELL

-BNP PARIBAS BRED
+BNP PARIBAS

+BRED BANQUE POPULAIRE

+COMMERZBANK

-COMMERZBANK CRÉDIT AGRICOLE CIB
+CRÉDIT AGRICOLE CIB

-ING SANTANDER
+ING

+SANTANDER CORPORATE & INVESTMENT BANKING